 Is some we are told make-believe?

 It is essential when writing a blog that the level of your experience is made clear so that those reading the blog will not be fooled into thinking that you’re an expert on what you’re discussing.
-What I write here now would shock my nephew, who is a botanist, with alphabet soup after his name,… Continue reading Is some we are told make-believe?
+What I write here now would shock my nephew, who is a botanist, with alphabet soup after his name, and plants with his name that he has discovered in some of the remoter parts of the world.

 Trust is now a fragile concept